Spartacus (The Farm album): Background

 Sometime later, a brass section consisting of Anthony Evans, Steve Levy, George Maher and John Melvin was brought into the band's line-up, shifting their sound towards Northern soul.
-McVann was involved in a fatal car crash in October 1986; the Farm almost broke up when the brass section left after this incident.
+McVann was involved in a fatal car crash in October 1986; the Farm almost broke up when the brass section left after this.
 In 1987, Roy Bulter filled in McVann's role, and second guitarist Keith Mullen and keyboardist Benjamin Leach were added to the line-up.
-Bill Drummond, one half of the KLF, who was well versed in the Liverpool scene and the Farm's actives, wanted to become their manager after meeting Hooton in a bar, but ultimately did not.
+Bill Drummond, one half of the KLF, who was well versed in the Liverpool scene and the Farm's activities, wanted to become their manager after meeting Hooton in a bar, but ultimately did not.
 After seeing one of the Farm's performances, Happy Mondays supported them in Liverpool in May 1987.
 The Farm then went on tour with the Housemartins; they almost signed to the Housemartins' Stan Cullimore's label Fair Play Committee, but the deal fell through when Cullimore decided to write children's books instead.
-During the discussion state of the deal, Moran wanted 20% of the proposed £25,000 signing bonus, claiming that as their manager he should be paid more; Hooton remarked that they considered him an equal, not a superior.
-Moran subsequently parted ways with the band at the same time the deal collapsed.
+In discussions, Moran wanted 20% of the proposed £25,000 signing bonus, claiming that as their manager he should be paid more; Hooton remarked that they considered him an equal, not a superior.
+Moran parted ways with the band when the deal collapsed.
 "Body and Soul", their next single, was released in 1988 and saw a shift to synth-pop.
 In an attempt to draw more attention to the band, Hooton concocted a music scene under the name Urchin Rock that would include them and fellow Liverpools bands Rain and the Real People.
-Hooton then convinced popular journalists to cover the faux movement; it received a lot of press coverage, but did not further the careers of any of the acts grouped under it.
+Hooton then convinced popular journalists to cover the faux movement; it received significant press coverage, but did not further the careers of any of the acts grouped under it.